 top of page

-What Exemptions and Deductions Can I Claim in Taiwan?
+What Exemptions and Deductions Can I Claim in Taiwan for the 2024 Tax Year?

 Some types of income are completely exempt and not included in income tax calculations: